Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/sgx-enable-and-use/guide.en-gb.md

 ---
-title: 'Managing Intel SGX on a dedicated server'
+title: "How to manage Intel SGX on a dedicated server"
-excerpt: 'Find out how to enable SGX on your dedicated server and install the Linux SGX software stack'
+excerpt: "Find out how to enable SGX on your dedicated server and install the Linux SGX software stack"
-updated: 2022-08-31
+updated: 2025-11-18
 ---

 ## Objective